AndrewstheBuilder/ScratchNeuralNet/DeepLearningSpecialization_Course4_CNNS/Week2/Week2.md

   - ![Alt text](image-31.png)
 - When freezing layers avoid keeping track of statistics (like in the batch norm layer)
 - Fine-tune the final layers of your model to capture high-level details near the end of the network and potentially improve accuracy.
+### Homework
+- Read the AlexNet paper [https://paperswithcode.com/method/alexnet]
+- Read the other papers if you get a chance.
+Go to LeNet-5 next.
+Then go down in the order that we learned them.
+- This has been one of the most confusing weeks of this whole course.
+Hopefully everything is as simple as Andrew Ng has laid out in these videos and I just have to deepen my understanding of things by diving into these papers.
+Start with the paper he said is the easiest to get into and build momentum from there that is my strategy.